tamouse/resume/source/_career_manifesto.html.md

 **Characteristics:**

-- a small company, under 500
+- a small company, under 500 (an engineering department in a larger company is great)
 - on the IPO track, funded sufficiently, plenty of runway
-- a company that already knows what it's business and value proposition is
+- a company that already knows what it's business and value proposition are
 - digital/remote first, asynchronous
-- No Java stack, if possible
+- I love working with Rails, Postgresql, and JavaScript, including several frameworks; no Java or PHP, please

 ## salary

-- $160-$200,000 base annual
+- $150-$200,000 base annual
-- not seeking equity
+- not especially seeking equity